-The Master of Science, Thesis Track program prepares students to continue their education in a doctoral degree program (Ph.D. or Psy.D.).
 The Master of Science in Clinical Professional Counseling program prepares students to begin employment in psychology under the supervision of a doctoral-level licensed psychologist, or to continue their education leading to the Licensed Clinical Professional Counselor (LCPC) or a doctoral degree (Psy.D. or Ph.D.).
-The Certificate of Advanced Study (C.A.S.) provides students possessing a master's degree in psychology or an allied field advanced training in specialized areas of clinical or counseling psychology.
-The Masters Plus program is set up for students who already have their masters degree in psychology and need the additional course work to sit for the State licensure exam.

 Learning Aims for Master’s Programs

-Goal 1: Ethical Conduct Students will conduct themselves in accordance with the American Psychological Association Ethics Code in all interactions and activities in their roles as graduate students and will demonstrate the effective application of ethical decision-making processes when confronted with ethical dilemmas.
+Aim 1: Ethical Conduct - Students will conduct themselves in accordance with the applicable ethics codes in all interactions and activities in their roles as graduate students and will demonstrate the effective application of ethical decision-making processes when confronted with ethical dilemmas.

-Goal 2: Cultural Diversity Students will demonstrate sensitivity to cultural diversity, to include all aspects of diversity included in Principle E of the American Psychological Association Ethics Code, by behaving inclusively, demonstrating receptivity to feedback, and fostering collaboration based on awareness of privilege in all roles (e.g., peer, clinician, supervisee, assessor, researcher) and in all settings (e.g., classroom, externship site, lab) in which students represent Loyola University Maryland.
+Aim 2: Cultural Diversity - Students will demonstrate sensitivity to cultural diversity by behaving inclusively, demonstrating receptivity to feedback, and fostering collaboration based on awareness of privilege in all roles (e.g., peer, clinician, supervisee, assessor, researcher) and in all settings (e.g., classroom, externship site, lab) in which students represent Loyola University Maryland.

-Goal 3: Professional and Personal Demeanor Students will display professional conduct to include written and verbal communications, attire, and interactions appropriate to all settings where students represent Loyola University Maryland aligned with departmental and agency policy.
+Aim 3: Professional and Personal Demeanor - Students will display professional conduct to include written and verbal communications, attire, and interactions appropriate to all settings where students represent Loyola University Maryland aligned with departmental and agency policy.

-Goal 4: Research and Scholarship Students will apply the scientific approach to evaluate psychological information and to use this information in professional settings(Practitioner and Thesis Tracks).
-Students will conduct scientific studies to generate new knowledge and will communicate their findings effectively (Thesis Track).
+Aim 4: Research and Scholarship - Students will apply the scientific approach to evaluate psychological information and to use this information in professional settings.

-Goal 6: Treatment and Intervention Students will demonstrate the ability to develop and implement evidence–based treatment and intervention plans with groups and individuals from a diverse society.
+Aim 6: Treatment and Intervention - Students will demonstrate the ability to develop and implement evidence–based treatment and intervention plans with groups and individuals from a diverse society.

-Goal 7: Supervision Students will actively participate in and effectively utilize supervision while engaged in professional activities.
+Aim 7: Supervision - Students will actively participate in and effectively utilize supervision while engaged in professional activities.
 Students will seek out additional supervision when warranted and will be receptive to feedback from supervisors.
-Students will be aware of and receive/provide supervision in accordance with the standards of their profession’s code of ethics and with sensitivity to individual differences.
+Students will be aware of and receive supervision in accordance with applicable ethics codes and with sensitivity to individual differences.